GServlet/gservlet-site/content/learn/_index.md

 # Getting Started

 To get started with GServlet, you may want to begin by creating your first project.
 This section shows you how to get up and running quickly.
-It is highly recommended to consume the GServlet API through a dependency management tool and the artifact can be found in Maven's central repository. it is named _gservlet-api_ and you just need to name a dependency on it in your project.
-We version GServlet by following [Semantic Versioning](https://semver.org), which is a general template that everyone uses and understands and the current release is 1.0.0.
+It is highly recommended to consume the API through a dependency management tool and the artifact can be found in Maven's central repository. it is named _gservlet-api_ and you just need to name a dependency on it in your project.
+We version the project by following [Semantic Versioning](https://semver.org), which is a general template that everyone uses and understands and the current release is 1.0.0.
+If you are a prior experience with the Servlet API, creating your first web application with GServlet will feel like a breeze.

 ## Installation